25Ericcheong/dev-daily-journal/README.md

 - Use and familiarize Golang for the entire project.

 ## Notes
 - I have been thinking about whether to use `HandleFunc` or `NewServeMux`.
 The only difference seems to be the use of `DefaultServeMux`.
-Reference: [This talks about how the `DefaultServeMux` is a global instance and that is bad when using a 3rd party package](https://stackoverflow.com/questions/54678816/using-handlefunc-on-http-vs-mux).
+- Reference: [This talks about how the `DefaultServeMux` is a global instance and that is bad when using a 3rd party package](https://stackoverflow.com/questions/54678816/using-handlefunc-on-http-vs-mux) and I am further convinced where performance may be worse and the nuance in getting information as [discussed](https://stackoverflow.com/questions/30063442/when-to-use-golangs-default-mux-versus-doing-your-own).

 <br/><br/>